 How to Attract Squash Bees

-It’s always good to make your yard and garden friendly to native insects and pollinators, but if you grow vegetables, you want to make it especially welcome to squash bees.
+It’s always good to make your yard and garden friendly to native insects and pollinators, but if you grow vegetables, you want to make it especially welcoming to squash bees.
 These bees nest in the ground, often right under the plants they pollinate.
-Female bees build nests 6 to 12 inches (15 to 30 cm.) below the surface, so avoid tilling where you grow your cucurbits.
+Female bees build nests 6 to 12 inches (15-31 cm.) below the surface, so avoid tilling where you grow your cucurbits.

 It’s also important to avoid pesticides in this area, as these can kill squash bees.
 If you have to use a pesticide, do it in the evening when the bees are not active.
 Other ways to promote good bee populations is to have areas of the yard that remain natural.
 This provides more nesting space.
 Also, try to plant your cucurbits in the same area from year to year.